mnhmasum/AppScheduler/README.md

 # Images

-The App uses a set of Android Jetpack libraries plus Retrofit to dispay data from REST API(Unsplash).
+The App uses a set of Android Jetpack libraries plus  to dispay data from REST API(Unsplash).
 The App uses Kotlin.

 ### Prerequisites